lammps/lammps/doc/src/neigh_modify.rst

 up.
 If you set the binsize to 0.0, LAMMPS will use the default binsize of 1/2 the cutoff.

-The *collection/type* option allows you to define custom collections of atom types for the *multi* neighbor mode.
-By grouping atom types with similar cutoffs, one may be able to improve performance by reducing overhead.
-You must first specify the number of custom collections N to be defined followed by N lists of types.
+The *collection/type* option allows you to define collections of atom types, used by the *multi* neighbor mode.
+By grouping atom types with similar physical size or interaction cutoff lengths, one may be able to improve performance by reducing overhead.
+You must first specify the number of collections N to be defined followed by N lists of types.
 Each list consists of a series of type ranges separated by commas.
 The range can be specified as a single numeric value, or a wildcard asterisk can be used to specify a range